DavidGugea/UML/README.md

 ## 4. Kompositionsstrukturdiagramm  / Composite structure diagram

+### 1. Part

-Composite structure diagrams show how components ( classes ) work together inside a class.
+Composite structure diagrams show how components work together inside a class.
 They show the internal structure of a class.
 They are also called architecture diagrams.

 A Part is used to model a subset of components that might be contained inside a class.
 Example: